enterpriseDomain/ClassMaker/README.md

 ===========

 This project is about creating classes in runtime.
-Currently it generates Java and, more specific, Ecore.
+It generates Java, Ecore metamodel-based classes with operations capable to be invoked.

-You can use it like that:
+You can use it like:

     EPackage sourceEPackage = EcoreFactory.eINSTANCE.createEPackage();
     // ... fill dynamic EPackage